ashleykleynhans/devprox/README.md

 4. Run the database migrations

         docker-compose exec app php artisan migrate

+5. Run composer update

+        docker-compose exec app composer update

-5. The App listens for incoming connections at http://127.0.0.1 (on port 80, assuming that port 80 is not already in use)
+6. The App listens for incoming connections at http://127.0.0.1 (on port 80, assuming that port 80 is not already in use)

 ## Test 1